 Private Catholic schools educate students in the Christian faith, with a particular focus on Catholic doctrines, beliefs, and practices.

-“While Catholic schools conform to government-mandated curricula, they should implement their programs with an overall religious orientation.
-Such a perspective includes criteria such as ‘confidence in our ability to attain truth, at least in a limited way—a confidence based not on feeling but on faith and the ability to make judgments about what is true and false.’
-Unwavering commitment to truth is at home in an authentically Catholic school.”
+“While Catholic schools conform to government‑mandated curricula, they should implement programs with an overall religious orientation… confidence in our ability to attain truth… based not on feeling but on faith… Unwavering commitment to truth is at home in an authentically Catholic school.”

-“We integrate the use of scripture with other areas of school life, such as the liturgies, character lessons, and daily prayer.
-Catholicism is a ‘comprehensive way of life’ that should animate every aspect of its activities and its curriculum.
-To deliver on the promise to provide students with a Catholic education, we must foster love for wisdom and truth, and must integrate this with faith, culture, and life.”
+“We integrate scripture with school life—liturgies, character lessons, and daily prayer.
+Catholicism is a comprehensive way of life… we must foster love for wisdom and truth, integrated with faith, culture, and life.”

 3 | Private versus public Catholic schools |

-Lauren Lowry moved her two kids, Oliver (age 11) and Thomas (age 7), from a public to a private Catholic school—Northmount.
-She’s been extremely happy with the change.
+Lauren Lowry, who moved her children—Oliver (age 11) and Thomas (age 7)—from a public school to Northmount, a private Catholic school, reports a significant improvement.
 “At Northmount, the curriculum is more demanding, and the teachers are more dedicated and passionate.
 There are also more enrichment opportunities than in the public school system.
-Oliver and Thomas have acquired better work habits, and are more engaged in school.”
+Oliver and Thomas have acquired better work habits and are more engaged in school.”

-Beth Duffy also enjoys the advantages of a private Catholic school.
-Her kids, Rachel (grade 11) and Eddy (graduated) have thrived at Villanova college, a private Catholic school in King City, Ontario.
+Beth Duffy shares similar praise for private Catholic education.
+Her children, Rachel (grade 11) and Eddy (a graduate), attended Villanova College, a private Catholic school in King City, Ontario.
 “Villanova is a home away from home.
 The teachers have helped my kids grow as persons.
-They experience life triumphs and defeats; that presents a lot of learning opportunities."
+They experience life triumphs and defeats; that presents a lot of learning opportunities.”

-This is not to say private is always the way to go.
-But private Catholic schools do have distinct advantages—advantages shared by many other private schools.
-There are some great private Catholic schools in Canada, including in Toronto, Brampton, and Mississauga.
+This is not to say that private Catholic education is always the preferred option, but it does come with meaningful benefits—many of which are shared by other private schools.
+Some of the top private Catholic schools in Canada are located in cities like Toronto, Brampton, and Mississauga.

 4 | Benefits of private Catholic schools |

-“Our classes are taught by real clergymen—the brothers of the heralds of the gospel.
-The brothers also help students develop their spiritual guidance programs.
-Not many schools offer this kind of program.
-We offer a unique and authentic Catholic education.”
+“Our classes are taught by real clergymen—the brothers of the Heralds of the Gospel.
+They also guide students in developing their spiritual life.
+Not many schools offer this.
+We provide a unique and authentic Catholic education.”

 5 | Choosing a private Catholic school |